Sony DTC-1000ES

 In 1987, Sony introduced the DTC-1000ES, which was the first-ever Digital Audio Tape (DAT) recorder.
 This groundbreaking device quickly gained popularity among both studios and musicians, as it provided them with the ability to create high-quality master recordings that could be sent directly to CD pressing plants.

 The Sony DTC-1000ES was a revolutionary product that paved the way for a new era in audio recording technology, and it played a significant role in shaping the modern music industry.
-I bought this DAT machine and many others after it, and in terms of build quality, nothing ever matched this one, which was built around a copper chassis and high quality components, it weighed in at a hefty 12kg.
+I bought this DAT machine and many others after it, and in terms of build quality, nothing ever matched this one, which was built around a copper chassis and high-quality components, it weighed in at a hefty 12kg.

 The introduction of advanced digital audio technology to the consumer audio industry began with the Compact Disc player, which is now widely used worldwide.
 The Digital Audio Tape (DAT) recorder, the second generation of digital audio recording equipment, was introduced with the release of the Sony DTC-1000ES.

-The digitalization and precise processing of the audio signal enables recording and playback with reduced wow and flutter, greater dynamic range, lower distortion, and excellent signal-to-noise ratio.
-The PCM (Pulse Code Modulation) system is utilized for recording and playback of the audio signal, and the left and right channels are individually equipped with four-times oversampling digital filters and D/A converter units to ensure superior performance and fidelity.
+The digitalisation and precise processing of the audio signal enables recording and playback with reduced wow and flutter, greater dynamic range, lower distortion, and excellent signal-to-noise ratio.
+The PCM (Pulse Code Modulation) system is utilised for recording and playback of the audio signal, and the left and right channels are individually equipped with four-times oversampling digital filters and D/A converter units to ensure superior performance and fidelity.

 Writable sub codes.
 “Sub code” refers to a coded signal written on the tape separately from the audio signal.
 It is primarily used for convenience and flexibility during playback or tape editing.
 The DAT format allows for writing and erasing information in this “sub code” area.
 The Sony DTC-1000ES allows for writing or rewriting of the following sub codes without impacting the PCM audio signal section.